 Although OPC UA supports a publish-subscribe mechanism with OPC UA PubSub, and adoption of OPC UA is strong and growing, the reality is there will be situations where the user is already using MQTT Sparkplug B and needs to integrate it with OPC UA or vice-versa, without writing custom code or going through complex configuration.

-Software Toolbox was founded 26 years ago on the principal of making data and device integration easy by using configurable off-the-shelf software to avoiding writing custom solutions and knowing the pros and cons of and ins and outs of many technologies.
+Software Toolbox was founded in 1996 on the principal of making data and device integration easy by using configurable off-the-shelf software to avoiding writing custom solutions and knowing the pros and cons of and ins and outs of many technologies.
 That mission remains strong, as you’ll see, as we discuss interoperating between OPC UA and MQTT in this blog post.

 So, if you're not familiar with Sparkplug B for MQTT, there are certainly a wide variety of online resources providing detail on what it is with varying degrees of depth.
 For simplicity and the purposes of this post, though, Sparkplug B takes the openness of MQTT and enhances its usability and reliability by giving it some structure for greater compatibility between the MQTT clients and brokers supporting it.